miayam/learn-css/009 Flexbox/README.md

 ```

 ## What would happen if we set `flex` to `auto`?
-Space will be distributed to flex items as much
+Flex items grow to fill the available space and it will be distributed to flex items as much
 as it's needed.
-Longer text will take up more space
-than the rest of items.
+Longer text will take up more space than the rest of items.

 ```css
 /* Shorthand version */